 Relying on intuition will lead us into unconsciously using heuristics and falling into a range of cognitive traps and biases.
 In order to escape some of the grossest errors of judgment, we must mistrust the illusion of certainty and seek to avoid entirely predictable cognitive biases such as the anchoring effect, availability bias, the halo effect, base rate fallacy and so.
 As I’ve argued before, I think there’s an evolutionary explanation for our preference for certainty which makes it almost impossible to resist.

 Laming goes so far as to suggest that “There is no absolute judgment.
 All judgments are comparisons of one form or another.”
 Our sensory equipment is incapable of adequately distinguishing between different shades of colour, auditory tones, distances, smells and even pain.
-However, we’re much better, although far from perfect, at making direct comparisons when two things are in front of us.
-As explained here, Chris Wheadon’s No More Marking system for making comparative judgements of students’ essays is one obvious way to avoid our predictable shortcomings.
+We’re much better – although far from perfect – at making direct comparisons when two things are in front of us.

 But this also something for English teachers to consider.
 After I spoke about Threshold Concepts in English at researchED, a number of people asked me why I hadn’t included comparison, after all, comparison gets its own assessment objective at GCSE:

 AO3: Compare writers’ ideas and perspectives, as well as how these are conveyed, across two or more texts